 Know Your Customer (KYC) is the process of identifying and verifying the identity of your customers.
 This is required by the payment industry regulations as a prerequisite to allow individuals or business entities being paid out.

-With Adyen for Platforms, you don't need to manually perform KYC checks for your customers.
+With Adyen for Platforms and Issuing, you don't need to manually perform KYC checks for your customers.
 Instead, you send the collected KYC data to Adyen, and we automatically conduct required verification.